sethmerck/Car_Data/README.md

 ## Optimizations:

 Improve layout of data presentation within Streamlit.
 Generate more descriptive statistics based on regional (zip code or zip code clusters) within Georgia.
-Consolidate chunks of code into more readable functions.
+Clean up code formatting and consolidate chunks of code into more readable functions.